sebastien-plutniak/spatialCatalogueViewer/README.md

 # spatialCatalogueViewer: A 'Shiny' Tool to Create Interactive Catalogues of Georeferenced Data

-An R 'Shiny' application to seamlessly create an interactive and deploy online a catalogue of georeferenced data.
+An R 'Shiny' application to seamlessly create an interactive a catalogue of georeferenced data and deploy it online.
 The interface allows for map and table explorations of the catalogue.
 Items can be georeferenced as points or areas.

 # Contents